jeffwack/SLHQuantumSystems.jl/docs/src/index.md

 - [SecondQuantizedAlgebra.jl](https://github.com/qojulia/SecondQuantizedAlgebra.jl) provides the symbolic algebra system for quantum operators

 ## References

+- This package was inspired by [QNET](https://github.com/mabuchilab/QNET), a python package for working with SLH systems.

 - [The SLH framework for modeling quantum input-output networks](https://arxiv.org/pdf/1611.00375)